Tackling rural mobility challenges has the potential to bring several long term benefits to the region

 Bringing together the best and brightest minds to tackle complex policy challenges

 To tackle the most difficult challenges facing transport today, we have launched a Regional Strategy Hub bringing together experts to give insight into key policy issues for our region.
-An independent body supported by Transport East, the Hub will formulate recommendations for complex transport issues to influence local government and national transport policy.

 The Regional Strategy Hub will focus on complicated issues for transport.
 It will facilitate open and robust discussion from multiple expert points of view and set out how to tackle problems at a regional level.